anbipa/DataDiscoveryFreyja/README.md

 ## Deployment Requirements
 ### Enviroment Variables
-The application currently does not require any mandatory environment variables.
+If a MinIO server is running, the following environment variables need to be set:
+- **MINIO_ENDPOINT**: The endpoint of the MinIO server (e.g., `http://minio:9000`).
+- **MINIO_ACCESS_KEY**: The access key for the MinIO server (e.g., `minioadmin`).
+- **MINIO_SECRET_KEY**: The secret key for the MinIO server (e.g., `minioadmin123`).
+- **MINIO_BUCKET**: The name of the bucket to be used (e.g., `data-based-data-discovery`).

 ### Volumes & Persistent Storage
+This tool supports two modes of file access:
+(1) local volumes using Docker bind mounts, and
+(2) external storage access via MinIO (LTS).
+#### Option 1: Using Docker Volumes (Local)
-In this initial version, our tool uses docker [bind mounts](https://docs.docker.com/engine/storage/bind-mounts/) to allow users to provide their input files and access outputs.
+The tool uses docker [bind mounts](https://docs.docker.com/engine/storage/bind-mounts/) to allow users to provide their input files and access outputs.
 - **Input Volumes**:
   1. The benchmark input volume is mounted to the container's `/app/benchmark` directory.
 Users can place their input files in this directory.
-  2. The ground truth input volume is mounted to the container's `/app/ground_truths` directory.
-Users can place their ground truth files in this directory.
 - **Output Volume**: The output volume is mounted to the container's `/app/outputs` directory.
 The application will save its output files in this directory.

-In future versions, we plan to connect to the LTS external storage in Cyclops.

-The Data Discovery application does not require any persistent storage or volumes.
-In this initial version, the tool reads the input data from a input.csv file located in a local specified directory.
-Seamasly, The output file is saved in a specified output directory.
+#### Option 2: Using MinIO (LTS Integration)
+The tool also supports integration with Cyclops' Long-Term Storage (LTS) via a MinIO-compatible API.
+This mode does not require local mounts and supports fully remote workflows.

 ### Network Configuration
-The application does not require any specific network configuration.
-It runs locally and does not expose any ports.
-In the future, main may communicate with:
-1. (input) the LTS to retrieve the dataset to be scrutinized.
-2. (output) the IKB to annotate the discovered DC through a provided API.
+- In local volume mode, no special network setup is required.
+- In MinIO mode, the container must be connected to the Docker network that includes the MinIO instance (e.g., long-term-storage_default).

 ## Infrastructure Setup & Resource Allocation